valeratech/notes-app/README.md

 # notes-app
-A simple note taking app.
+A simple note-taking app using Node.js.